 - Assisting you in collecting your settlement or award.

 - A convenient, client-friendly contingent-fee payment scheme.
 What this means is that you owe nothing for your attorney’s services unless and until there is a successful resolution to your case.

 Let the experienced wrongful death attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA help you to understand your legal options.
 With offices across both Florida coasts, you can easily reach Sibley Dolman Gipe Accident Injury Lawyers, PA at any time.

 Contact a Florida Wrongful Death Attorney Today for a Free Initial Consultation and Case Evaluation

 If one of your loved ones has died in an accident that was caused by someone else’s carelessness or negligence, you need a knowledgeable attorney on your side representing the deceased’s estate from beginning to end.
-The Florida wrongful death attorneys at Dolman Law Group may negotiate with the insurance company on behalf of the estate, and if necessary, litigate the case in court.
+The Florida wrongful death attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA may negotiate with the insurance company on behalf of the estate, and if necessary, litigate the case in court.